 This overall gain acts as the multiplier on the three PID terms (proportional, integral, derivative) when Set Speed A is selected as the active target speed.
 The controller's built-in gain potentiometer is adjustable from 1 to 99.

-3.9 OVG @ Set Speed B (optional)
+3.9 OVG @ SET SPEED B (not available)